olabiyi/snakemake-workflow-reference-based-transcriptomics/README.md

 For installation details, see the [instructions in the Snakemake documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

 ### Step 4: Install non_model_RNA_Seq environment (Optional)

-If you would like to use the same enviroment the pipeine was tested in
+If you would like to use the same enviroment the pipeine was tested in:

 	conda env create -f envs/non_model_RNA_Seq.yaml

 ### Step 4: Execute workflow

 	conda activate snakemake
 	snakemake -pr --keep-going --rerun-incomplete --restart-times 3 --cores 14